-We found the Mile High tree at the intersection of 16th street mall and Welton during our winter trip to Denver.
+After wandering around the 16th Street Mall for a while, we eventually found the Mile High tree at the intersection of 16th street mall and Welton during our winter trip to Denver.

 Another holiday delight is the images projected on the Arapahoe side of the Daniels & Fisher Tower.
 The rotating images are designed by local artists and enhance the holiday atmosphere of the 16th street mall!